Hapag-Lloyd chairman says Hamburg-Sued should join merger talks

 Officials for Hamburg-Sued were not immediately available for comment.

-The city of Hamburg holds 36.9 percent of Hapag-Lloyd, while Klaus Michael Kuehne, who also controls Swiss logistics group Kuehne & Nagel, owns 28.2 percent.
-German travel group TUI AG owns a 22 percent stake.
+The city of Hamburg holds 36.9 percent of Hapag-Lloyd, while Klaus Michael Kuehne, who also controls Swiss logistics group Kuehne & Nagel KNIN.VX, owns 28.2 percent.
+German travel group TUI AG (TUIGn.DE) owns a 22 percent stake.